 - 1. We know that students find these topics particularly interesting! - 2.
 Teachers in the department have expertise in these areas, either through many years of teaching them or through studying them at university; - 3.
 Studying these topics gives the students some of the wider context that they need to help them understand the modern world in a variety of ways. - 4.
-Prior to the pandemic it also meant that we were able to provide students with the opportunity to visit the Battlefields of the First World War, something that we hope to bring back once the impact of the current crisis has lessened.
+We are able to provide students with the opportunity to visit the Battlefields of the First World War, with a bespoke tour of important battlefield sites constructed around the experiences of the school's Old Boys who died during the war.